zarstensen/obsidian-obsimat-plugin/README.md

 > [!CAUTION]
 > If you are using VS Code, make sure to add `push` as an entry to `git.commandsToLog` in VS Code (user or workspace), if you want to see the output of the push hook if it fails.

+### Developing the Obsidian Plugin

+Start out by downloading the [`bundle-bin.zip`](https://github.com/zarstensen/obsidian-latex-math/releases/latest) file from the latest release, and extract it in the root directory.

+Now run `npm -i` still in the root directory.

+To start auto building the project on any source code change, run `npm run dev`.
+To perform a one time production ready build, run `npm run dev`.

 ## License